Oxford Movement: Influence

 The Oxford Movement was criticised as being a mere "Romanising" tendency, but it began to influence the theory and practice of Anglicanism more broadly, spreading to cities such as Bristol during the 1840s-50s.
 The Oxford Movement was also criticised as both secretive and collusive.

 The Oxford Movement resulted in the establishment of Anglican religious orders, both of men and of women.
 It incorporated ideas and practices related to the practice of liturgy and ceremony to incorporate more powerful emotional symbolism in the church.
 In particular, it brought the insights of the Liturgical Movement into the life of the church.
-Its effects were so widespread that the Eucharist gradually became more central to worship, vestments became common, and numerous Roman Catholic practices were re-introduced into worship.
+Its effects were so widespread that the Eucharist gradually became more central to worship, vestments became common, and numerous Catholic practices were re-introduced into worship.
 This led to controversies within churches that resulted in court cases, as in the dispute about ritualism.

 Many of the Tractarian priests began working in slums.
 This was partly because bishops refused to give livings to Tractarian priests, and partly due to an ethos of concern for the poor.
 From their new ministries, they developed a critique of British social policy, both local and national.
 One of the results was the establishment of the Christian Social Union, of which a number of bishops were members, where issues such as the just wage, the system of property renting, infant mortality and industrial conditions were debated.
 The more radical Catholic Crusade was a much smaller organisation than the Oxford Movement.
 Anglo-Catholicism – as this complex of ideas, styles and organisations became known – had a significant influence on global Anglicanism.

 Gu Hongming, an early twentieth-century Chinese author, used the concept of the Oxford Movement to argue for a return to traditional Confucianism in China.